fileformat-words/FileFormat.Words-for-.NET/README.md

 ## What does this project do?

 FileFormat.Words for .NET is an [open-source API](https://github.com/fileformat-words/FileFormat.Words-for-.NET) designed to streamline the process of working with Microsoft Word documents.
 The API wraps various open-source engines, including the OpenXML SDK, to provide a unified and user-friendly interface for creating, loading, and modifying Word documents.
-Whether you're building applications that generate reports, automate document workflows, or enhance document management systems, [Project Name] aims to simplify the integration of MS Word document functionality.
+Whether you're building applications that generate reports, automate document workflows, or enhance document management systems, FileFormat.Words for .NET aims to simplify the integration of MS Word document functionality.

 ## Why is this project useful?